MBA 810: DEVELOPING YOUR LEADERSHIP SKILLS

 This experiential course emphasizes the importance of feedback and self- assessment for leadership development.
-It includes extensive assessment of each participant’s management style and skills based on self-evaluations (using structured questionnaires) and feedback from coworkers, faculty, and other participants.
+It includes extensive assessment of each participant’s management style and skills based on self-evaluations (using structured questionnaires, decision making exercises, and role plays) and feedback from coworkers, faculty, and other participants.
+It includes a full day assessment workshop.
 Leadership development experiences emphasize time and stress management, individual and group problem-solving, communication, power and influence, motivation, conflict management, empowerment, and team leadership.
 Each participant identifies skills he or she needs to develop and reports on efforts to develop those skills.

 MBA 820: INFORMATION TECHNOLOGY FOR DECISION-MAKING